Sober Living: Halt Startup Stress & Maintain A Healthy Recovery

 Networking events, meet and greets, and business meetings are not a replacement for sober support.
 Establishing the connections needed for a successful startup launch can cause you to want to isolate.
 Being surrounded by colleagues and other entrepreneurs day in and day out will never replace the love of family.

 Long hours at the workplace might leave you wanting to not see another human for days, but it’s essential to connect with your support network often.
-Filling your calendar with appointments meetings and events don’t fill the loneliness you feel when you're away from your loved ones.
+Filling your calendar with appointments, meetings, and events doesn’t fill the loneliness you feel when you’re away from your loved ones.

-While actively using you isolated yourself from your loved ones.
-Your addiction recommends this of you so it free in your body and mind.
-While in treatment or in a sober living house you learned to understand how crucial it is to connect to a support network.
+While actively using, you isolated yourself from your loved ones.
+Your addiction recommends this of you, so it free in your body and mind.
+While in treatment or a sober living house, you learned to understand how crucial it is to connect to a support network.

-Just like nourishment your body needs to rest, relax, and recharge.
+Just like nourishment, your body needs to rest, relax, and recharge.
 Sleep allows you to focus your energies on tasks at hand with vigor.
-We all have a tendency to avoid sleep especially when work needs to be done.
-Unfortunately, when startup stress and anxiety is knocking at your doorstep, sleep is always one of the first needs to be overlooked.
+We all tend to avoid sleep, especially when work needs to be done.
+Unfortunately, when startup stress and anxiety is knocking at your doorstep, rest is always one of the first needs to be overlooked.

 When you are depleted of energy and overwhelmed, you are at risk of relapse.
 Enforcing yourself to a strict schedule allotting for you to get the required amount of sleep you need is crucial to sustained recovery.
 Without enough sleep or nourishment, it is easy to get sidetracked and lose control.

 Sleep is the first need replaced when stress and anxiety are present.